+that results in the destruction of personal or school property. b) To refrain from eating candy or a) To refrain from any behavior
-a) To arrive on time for classes.

-- b) To allow each person (teacher and student) to speak without interruption. - c) To develop listening and study skills. - d) To remain at your desk or seat unless permission is grated to do otherwise. - e) To complete assignments. - f) To not cheat. - g) To not distract others in classes. - h) To not use laser pointers, headphones, CD players, beepers, cell phones, pagers, electronic games, etc. while on school grounds. - 5.
-To have sufficient time and space to eat lunch in a pleasant atmosphere. - a) To talk in moderate tones in the cafeteria. - b) To dispose of trash in the proper receptacles. - c) To place any unwanted food in the proper receptacles. - d) To use appropriate behavior in the auditorium. - e) To show respect for all individuals, including presenters and performers. - 6.
-To enjoy and participate in assemblies. - field trips, plays, sporting events, etc.)
+- gum during school hours. - c) To dispose of any trash in the proper receptacles. - d) To refrain from eating or drinking outside the cafeteria without the supervision of a staff member. - e) To not take the property of others without their permission. - f) To assist in keeping cafeteria tables clean. - g) To assist in keeping classrooms, the media center, hallways, and the cafeteria clean. - h) To not deface in any way personal or school property (books, desks, walls, lockers, etc.). - a) To arrive on time for classes. - b) To allow each person (teacher and student) to speak without interruption. - c) To develop listening and study skills. - d) To remain at your desk or seat unless permission is granted to do otherwise. - e) To complete assignments. - f) To not cheat. - g) To not distract others in classes. - h) To not use laser pointers, headphones, CD players, beepers, cell phones, pagers, electronic games, etc. while on school grounds.

+- 5. To have sufficient time and space to eat lunch in a pleasant atmosphere. - a) To talk in moderate tones in the cafeteria. - b) To dispose of trash in the proper receptacles.

-7. To enjoy and participate in school-related activities (dances, a) To use appropriate behavior in all school-related activities.
+- c) To place any unwanted food in the proper receptacles. - d) To use appropriate behavior in the auditorium. - e) To show respect for all individuals, including presenters and performers. - 6.
+To enjoy and participate in assemblies. - a) To use appropriate behavior in all school-related activities.
 All school activities are an extension of the school and all school rules apply.